Long-Term Dangers of Percocet Abuse

 - Decreased sex drive and compromised testosterone levels (in men).

-- Severe constipation and ongoing gastrointestinal issues, which may become permanent if not adequately treated on time.
+- Severe constipation and ongoing gastrointestinal issues may become permanent if not adequately treated promptly.

-There are many serious dangers involved in long-term Percocet abuse, therefore those struggling with addiction must seek professional medical help as quickly as possible.
-The withdrawal symptoms associated with Percocet detox can also be severe, thus medical detox is a crucial first step for those who have been abusing this specific prescription medication.
+There are many serious dangers involved in long-term Percocet abuse.
+Therefore, those struggling with addiction must seek professional medical help as quickly as possible.
+The withdrawal symptoms associated with Percocet detox can also be severe.
+Thus medical detox is a crucial first step for those abusing this prescription medication.
 Once physically stabilized, an individual will transfer directly to an inpatient treatment program for between one and three months, depending on the severity of the addiction and other personal needs and requirements.
 To learn more about Absolute Awakenings and our program of Percocet addiction recovery, or to learn more about the dangers of prescription drug abuse, give us a call today.
 We look forward to hearing from you soon and doing all we can to get you started on your journey of addiction recovery as quickly as possible.

 - Percocet: Uses, Dosage, Side Effects & Warnings.
 Drugs.com.
 Accessed January 22, 2023. https://www.drugs.com/percocet.html

 - Oxycodone Uses, Dosage & Side Effects.
 Drugs.com.
 Accessed January 22, 2023. https://www.drugs.com/oxycodone.html

 - Acetaminophen Uses, Dosage & Side Effects.
 Drugs.com.
 Accessed January 22, 2023. https://www.drugs.com/acetaminophen.html